rootstrap/blog/content/django-vs-flask.md

 ## Django is best suited to:
 - Quickly validating business ideas.
 - Ecommerce sites with standard features.
-- Information systems in general where reporting is important.
+- Information systems in which reporting is important.
 - Medium or Large code bases with small or medium teams maintaining them.

 ## Flask is a good idea for…